UNRAVEL-UMCU/Galaxy_EUserver_ChIPseq/README.md

 BioMart
+- results created with Ensembl Biomart

 MEME-Suite
+- results created with MEME-Suite

 Toppfunn and String
+- results crated with ToppGene and String

+PLN paper
+- data used from the PLN paper

+Rdata and results
+- Rscripts and the results created with Rstudio

+Other
+- input files used for ChIPseeker
+- input files used for BioMart
+- regionIDs used for comparison

-.. contains all the information of all the files in this github.
-With name and description
+Detailed_information_all_files.xls contains all the information of all the files in this Github.